Calebp98/dissertation/LSM/README.md

+# Dissertation (Theoretical Neuroscience)
-# Code used to produce results for my dissertation titled Biologically Inspired Spiking Neural Networks for Signal Processing and Classification
+Code used to produce results for my dissertation titled Biologically Inspired Spiking Neural Networks for Signal Processing and Classification

 Includes a copy of ...
 ### Liquid State Machine (LSM)